faizilham/msc-thesis/main/ch4_simple_model.typ

 }
 ```] <lst:SimpleModelExample>

-@lst:SimpleModelExample shows an example of utilization tracking in this simplified model, especially in regards to the reference alias problem.
-Each `create` is call marked with "OK" or "Error" as the expected result of the analysis.
+@lst:SimpleModelExample shows an example of utilization tracking in this simplified model, especially in regard to the reference alias problem.
+Each `create` call is marked with "OK" or "Error" as the expected result of the analysis.
 Observe that:
 + The value constructed by the `create` call $C_1$ can always reach a `utilize` call via variable `a` or variable `a1`.
 + Both values from calls $C_2$ and $C_3$ are utilized through the variable `b`.
 + The call $C_4$ is the first error example.
 In this case, the value is not utilized if the conditional expression `cond3` is true and `cond4` is false.
 + In contrast to $C_4$, the value $C_5$ is always utilized through variable `d1`, since if `cond3` is false the call $C_5$ never happened and no value is created.
-+ The same case also applies to the call $C_6$ and $C_7$.
++ The same case also applies to the calls $C_6$ and $C_7$.

 There are two ways to approach the problem.
-The first one is to trace paths backward from a `utilize` call to the `create` calls.
-The second one is to trace paths forward from a `create` calls to `utilize` calls.
+The first one is to trace paths backward from a `utilize` call to some `create` calls.
+The second one is to trace paths forward from a `create` call to some `utilize` calls.

 == Backward analysis

 The first approach to utilization tracking is through a backward analysis.
 The main idea of this approach is to propagate back the utilization status starting from each `utilize` call.
 For example, suppose there is a path reaching a call `utilize(x)`.
-This means, any values referenced by variable `x` is guaranteed to be utilized in current path.
+This means, any values referenced by variable `x` are guaranteed to be utilized in the current path.
 We can mark the variable `x` as utilized, and go back to the previous nodes in the path.
 When the analysis reaches a past assignment `x := create()`, we can mark the `create` call as utilized.
 Similarly, if the path never reaches a call `utilize(x)`, the utilization status of `x` is never changed, and all past assignments will also be marked as not utilized.
 One main advantage of tracing backward is that we do not need to track the possible values or alias of the variables, since the future utilization status is automatically propagated in assignment nodes.

 #[
 #let evalbracket = evalbracket.with(sub:"UA")